yeeeshiuan/learn_ci_ci_with_jenkins_from_flask/README.rst

-Learning CI/CD with flask example in Jenkins
+--Learning CI/CD with flask example in Jenkins--

 Trigger by pushToGithub
 -> pollFromGithub